 IRON AGE HILL FORT WARHAM CAMP-NORFOLK

-I visited the Iron Age Fort at Warham Camp today to try and see my first Charkhill Blue Butterfly.
+I visited the Iron Age Fort at Warham Camp today to try and see my first Chalkhill Blue Butterfly.

-Anyway I was happy seeing this species of Butterfly and it was beautiful site for evenings walk.
+Anyway, I was happy seeing this species of butterfly, and it was a beautiful sight for an evening walk.

 HIGH BROWN FRITILLARY-FARRER'S ALLOTMENT-WHITBARROW-CUMBRIA

-Me and Jenna visited Farrer's allotment in Cumbria today trying to see our first High brown fritillary butterflies.
+Jenna and I visited Farrer's allotment in Cumbria today to see our first High Brown Fritillary butterflies.

 ESSEX SKIPPER-SALTNEY FERRY-FLINTSHIRE